 - 7.11 The site is not located within or immediately adjacent to any Scheduled Monuments.
-As such, ISA Objective 8 (Cultural Heritage and Historic Environment) is satisfied in this instance. - 7.12 The proposed development is deemed appropriate at this location in that it would not impact on any core planning principles.
-The proposed development would be sited immediately adjacent to existing residential dwellings and would represent an infill form of development between an established row of houses.
-The map extract below (Figure x) illustrates the existing pattern of development at this part of the village and the proximity of the site to the existing built form associated with the settlement.
+As such, ISA Objective 8 (Cultural Heritage and Historic Environment) is satisfied in this instance. - 7.12 The proposed housing allocation is deemed appropriate at this location in that it would not impact on any core planning principles.
+The development would be sited immediately adjacent to existing residential dwellings and also in close proximity to the edge of the existing settlement.
+The previous map extracts clearly illustrate the existing pattern of development at this part of the village, and the proximity of the site to the existing built form - 7.13 Clearly the development would not lead to unacceptable ribbon development; it would not be deemed tandem development.
+It would not lead to unacceptable coalescence of settlements and given its siting between existing properties it would be classed as a form of infill, as such, cannot be described as unacceptable sporadic development or an unacceptable extension to the settlement. - 7.14 In addition it would not result in the loss of areas of public open space and formal recreational land.
+Given the aforementioned, it is